trema/pio/README.md

     request.to_binary  # => ECHO Request message in binary format.

     # The ECHO xid (transaction_id)
-    # should be same as those of the request.
+    # should be same as that of the request.
     reply = Pio::Echo::Reply.new(xid: request.xid)
     reply.to_binary  # => ECHO Reply message in binary format.